Endianness: Numbers

+In big-endian and little-endian, the end is the extremity where the big or little significance is written in the location indexed by the lowest memory address.

 Text

 When character (text) strings are to be compared with one another, e.g. in order to support some mechanism like sorting, this is very frequently done lexicographically where a single positional element (character) also has a positional value.
 Lexicographical comparison means almost everywhere: first character ranks highest – as in the telephone book.
+Almost all machines which can do this using a single instruction are big-endian or at least mixed-endian.

 Integer numbers written as text are always represented most significant digit first in memory, which is similar to big-endian, independently of text direction.